 Top the quiche with another ½ cup shredded Swiss cheese and sprinkle with red cayenne pepper.
 Bake at 350 degrees for 40-45 minutes.
 Baking times may vary, just be sure to bake until the middle no longer jiggles.

-- Southwestern Breakfast Frittata Casserole — This dish has a soft tamale-like texture and is loaded with pepper jack cheese and garnished with thinly sliced fresh tomatoes.
+- Southwestern Breakfast Frittata Casserole.
+This dish has a soft tamale-like texture.
+Loaded with pepper jack cheese, the casserole is garnished with thinly sliced fresh tomatoes.

 Find something you’re passionate about and keep tremendously interested in it. – Julia Child